Denis535/UIToolkitThemeStyleSheet/Packages/com.denis535.uitoolkit-theme-style-sheet/Readme.md

 ```

 # Reference
-This package contains styles for the following elements:
+This package provides you with styles for the following elements:
 - Views
     - View
     - WidgetView